Azure/azure-sdk-for-c/sdk/docs/core/README.md

 The SDK implements several communication patterns using the [MQTTv5 Protocol](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html).
 Application developers can choose between two layers of public APIs:

-1. Encoder/decoder functions that provide adaptation from the MQTT patterns or Azure IoT services and require the application to perform all I/O.
+1. Encoder/decoder (codec) functions that provide adaptation from the MQTT patterns or Azure IoT services and require the application to perform all I/O.
 2. Declarative, stateful functions that rely on a Platform Adaptation Layer.

 #### Codec API

-The codec API surface provides a set of functions that allow the application developer to take full-control of the MQTT stack, regardless of I/O model.
-The Codec API surface offers in-memory only translation from the MQTT patterns or Azure IoT clients to the MQTT protocol (i.e. topics, payloads and properties).
+The codec API surface provides a set of functions that allows the application developer to take full-control of the MQTT stack, regardless of I/O or threading models.
+The Codec API surface offers in-memory translation from the MQTT patterns or Azure IoT client data structures to the MQTT protocol (i.e. topics, payloads and properties).

-For examples, please see [az_mqtt5_rpc_client_codec.h](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/inc/azure/core/az_mqtt5_rpc_client_codec.h) or [az_mqtt5_telemetry_producer_codec.h](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/inc/azure/core/az_mqtt5_telemetry_producer_codec.h).
+For example, please see [az_mqtt5_rpc_client_codec.h](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/inc/azure/core/az_mqtt5_rpc_client_codec.h) or [az_mqtt5_telemetry_producer_codec.h](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/inc/azure/core/az_mqtt5_telemetry_producer_codec.h).

-When using the codec APIs, the application developer must handle all stateful operations such as connection management, protocol retries, etc.
+When using the codec APIs, the application developer takes responsibility over handling stateful operations such as connection state management, credential rotation, protocol retries, etc.

 #### MQTT Connection API

 The connection API is the entry-point of the stateful MQTT API surface.
-The API can be configured to handle all internal state transitions for both connection management as well as protocol operations.
+The API can be configured to handle all internal state management for both connection management as well as protocol operations.
 The API is callback-based, non-blocking and thread-safe.

 An example of the object hierarchy is:

 - MQTT Connection 1: (`mqtt1_callback()`)
-  - Service 1 - Command Invoker with APIs for:
+  - Service 1 - RPC Command Invoker with APIs for:
     - Send Request
     - Receive Response
-  - Service 2 - Command Executor with APIs for:
+  - Service 2 - RPC Command Executor with APIs for:
     - Start / Stop Listening
     - Receive Request
     - Send Response